 The origins of Conca Dei Marini are very old.
 The place owes its name to its characteristic basin (in Italian, Conca) shape and its immediate proximity to the sea (this is what “dei Marini” stands for).
 Since 272 a.c. it was a very coveted place also for the position favorable to navigation.
 Conca Dei Marini has always been known as the city of sailors and fishermen and fishing is still one of the most popular activities.
 As soon as you reach the coast of Conca you will notice numerous small boats of local workers.

-The beach of Conca gives one of the most evocative and typical images of the Amalfi coast.
+The bay of Conca dei Marini provides one of the most evocative and typical images of the Amalfi coast.
 As soon as you get to the beach you notice that the coast is surrounded by small white houses and boats.

 Among the attractions of Conca de Marini stands the Tower of Capo di Conca.
 It is a watchtower dating back to the sixteenth century located on a promontory, Capo di Conca.
 From there it is possible to admire the panorama of the coast.